American poet Louise Glück wins Nobel literature prize | Entertainment

 American poet Louise Glück wins Nobel literature prize

-New York-born Glück, 77, who is a professor of English at Yale University, made her debut in 1968 with “Firstborn,” and “was soon acclaimed as one of the most prominent poets in American contemporary literature,” the Nobel Academy said.
+New York-born Glück, 77, who is a faculty member at Yale University, made her debut in 1968 with “Firstborn,” and “was soon acclaimed as one of the most prominent poets in American contemporary literature,” the committee said.
 Anders Olsson, chairman of the Nobel literature committee, said Glück's 12 collections of poetry were “characterized by striving for clarity.”
 They include “Descending Figure,” “The Triumph of Achilles” and “Ararat.”
-Olsson said her verses, which often draw on classical influences and examine family life, were marked by an "austere but also playful intelligence and a refined sense of composition” He said her voice was “candid and uncompromising” and often marked by biting wit.
+Olsson said her verses, which often draw on classical influences and examine family life, were marked by an "austere but also playful intelligence and a refined sense of composition.”
+Raised in a family with Hungarian Jewish origins, Glück has spoken of how a teenage struggle with anorexia, and the therapy she received for it, influenced her incisive writing.

 ALSO READ